-The Developmental Origins of Health and Disease (DOHaD) hypothesis suggests that early life environmental exposures affect lifelong health and disease risk (1-4).
-For example, exposure to the Dutch Hunger Winter famine in 1944-1945 across different stages of pre-pregnancy and pregnancy has been associated with lower birthweight (5), increased adult blood pressure and obesity (6-8) and increased risk of schizophrenia (9).
+cytosine-phosphate-guanine; DMG, dimethylglycine; DOHaD, Developmental Origins of Health and Disease; ENID, Early Nutrition and Immune Development; Hcy, homocysteine; MDEG, Methyl Donors and Epigenetics; ME, metastable epiallele; PA, 4-pyridoxic acid; PC, principal components; PL, pyridoxal; PLP, pyridoxal-5'-phosphate; SAH, S-adenosyl homocysteine; SAM, S-adenosyl methionine; SoC, season of conception. and obesity (6-8), and increased risk of schizophrenia (9).
 One plausible mechanism for these associations is through epigenetic modifications to the genome (10-12).
-Epigenetic processes encompass mitotically-heritable changes to the genome that can alter gene expression without changing the underlying DNA sequence (13), and include DNA methylation (predominantly at cytosine-phosphate-guanine ('CpG') sites), histone modifications and RNA-based mechanisms (14).
+Epigenetic processes encompass mitotically heritable changes to the genome that can alter gene expression without changing the underlying DNA sequence (13), and include DNA methylation (predominantly at cytosine-phosphate-guanine (CpG) sites), histone modifications, and RNA-based mechanisms (14).

-Times of increased cell turnover such as during fetal development may be particularly susceptible to epigenetic errors or to adaptive modifications designed to capture early environmental cues (15,16).
-Early embryonic development is a period of complex epigenetic remodelling and cell differentiation (17-19), and thus represents a critical window in which changes to the epigenetic programme could have significant consequences for offspring health (20).
+Times of increased cell turnover, such as during fetal development, may be particularly susceptible to epigenetic errors or to adaptive modifications designed to capture early environmental cues (15, 16).
+Early embryonic development is a period of complex epigenetic remodeling and cell differentiation (17-19), and thus represents a critical window in which changes to the epigenetic program could have significant consequences for offspring health (20).

-Metastable epialleles (MEs) are genomic loci whose (non-genetically determined) methylation state varies between individuals, but where variation is correlated across tissues originating from all three germ layers in a single individual (16,21).
+Metastable epialleles (MEs) are genomic loci whose (nongenetically determined) methylation state varies between individuals, but in whom variation is correlated across tissues originating from all 3 germ layers in a single individual (16, 21).
 This suggests the establishment of stochastic methylation states in the first few days after conception before separation into germ layers around gastrulation.
-ME methylation therefore provides a useful measure for studying the potential influence of the periconceptional environment on selected regions of the offspring epigenome (22,23).
-ME methylation status in humans has been associated with obesity, immune function and certain cancers (24-26).
+ME methylation therefore provides a useful measure for studying the potential influence of the periconceptional environment on selected regions of the offspring epigenome (22, 23).
+ME methylation status in humans has been associated with obesity, immune function, and certain cancers (24-26).

-A variety of nutritional and other environmental factors can impact the infant epigenome in utero through maternal exposure (20,27,28), including 1-carbon metabolites in the periconceptional period and during embryonic development (29).
-1-carbon metabolism refers to the interlinking reactions of the folate, choline, methionine, homocysteine, transsulfuration and transmethylation metabolic pathways (30,31).
-DNA methylation is one of the numerous transmethylation reactions made possible by the donation of a methyl group from S-adenosylmethionine (SAM), forming S-adenosyl homocysteine (SAH) in the process (32).
+A variety of nutritional and other environmental factors can impact the infant epigenome in utero through maternal exposure (20, 27, 28), including 1-carbon metabolites in the periconceptional period and during embryonic development (29).
+One-carbon metabolism refers to the interlinking reactions of the folate, choline, methionine, homocysteine, transsulfuration and transmethylation metabolic pathways (30, 31).
+DNA methylation is one of the numerous transmethylation reactions made possible by the donation of a methyl group from Sadenosylmethionine (SAM), forming S-adenosyl homocysteine (SAH) in the process (32).
 The SAM:SAH ratio has therefore been used as a proxy indicator of methylation potential (33).
-The 1-carbon pathways that enable transmethylation to occur rely on nutritional inputs in the form of methyl donors (e.g. folate, choline, betaine) and essential co-factors (e.g. B2, B6, B12) (30,34).
-Nutritional status of the mother can therefore influence DNA methylation and this is most clearly exemplified in animal models.
-In Agouti mouse experiments, pregnant dams fed a diet rich in B12, folic acid, choline and betaine gave birth to pups exhibiting increased methylation at the locus influencing the expression of the Agouti gene compared to controls.
-This resulted in changes to offspring fur colour, appetite, adiposity and glucose tolerance (27,35).
-In humans there is also evidence linking maternal nutrition to offspring DNA methylation, explored either as individual micronutrients, or as proxy measures of nutrition such as famine and seasonality (36,37).
-Although there is also much evidence linking DNA methylation to later phenotype (12,38), studies fully exploring the continuum of maternal nutrient exposure, offspring DNA methylation and later phenotype are relatively rare (39).
+The 1-carbon pathways that enable transmethylation to occur rely on nutritional inputs in the form of methyl donors (e.g., folate, choline, betaine) and essential cofactors (e.g., vitamins B-2, B-6, and B-12) (30, 34).
+Nutritional status of the mother can therefore influence DNA methylation, and this is most clearly exemplified in animal models.
+In Agouti mouse experiments, pregnant dams fed a diet rich in vitamin B-12, folic acid, choline, and betaine gave birth to pups exhibiting increased methylation at the locus influencing the expression of the Agouti gene compared with controls.
+This resulted in changes to offspring fur color, appetite, adiposity, and glucose tolerance (27, 35).
+In humans, there is also evidence linking maternal nutrition to offspring DNA methylation, explored either as individual micronutrients or as proxy measures of nutrition such as famine and seasonality (36, 37).
+Although there is also much evidence linking DNA methylation to later phenotype (12, 38), studies fully exploring the continuum of maternal nutrient exposure, offspring DNA methylation, and later phenotype are relatively rare (39).